YahooArchive/mojito-cli-doc/README.md

     $ mojito docs app

-Output is written to {app-dir}/artifacts/docs/.

 To generate documentation for a specific mojit, run the following from the application directory:

     $ mojito docs mojit <mojit-name>

-Output is written to {app-dir}/artifacts/docs/mojits/{mojit-name}/.

 To generate documentation for the Mojito framework itself:

     $ mojito docs mojito

 ### Options
+Specify output directory:

     --directory <path>
     -d <path>

-Specify output directory.
+Serve the API docs over HTTP, without rendering them to the file system:

     --server
     -s

-Serve the API docs over HTTP, do not render files to the file system.
+Serve the API docs over HTTP on the specified port number.
+Assumes `--server`:

     --port <number>
     -p <number>
-Serve the API docs over HTTP on the specified port number.
-Assumes --server.

 Discussion/Forums